Sharks (rock band)

-Sharks are a British rock band formed in 1972 by ex-Free bassist Andy Fraser upon his departure from Free.
-They were signed to Island Records and were highly rated by critics, especially for Chris Spedding's tasteful guitar work.
-The initial line-up consisted of Fraser (bass, piano), Snips (real name, Steve Parsons) (vocals), Spedding (guitar) and a Canadian, Marty Simon (drums).
+Sharks are a British rock band formed in 1972 by bassist Andy Fraser upon his departure from Free.
+They were signed to Island Records and were highly rated by critics, especially for Chris Spedding's guitar work.

+The original line-up consisted of Fraser (bass, piano), Snips (real name, Steve Parsons) (vocals), Spedding (guitar) and Marty Simon (drums).

+History

 Formation

 Andy Fraser had originally contacted Chris Spedding, in July 1971, to discuss playing in his first post-Free band, Toby.
 When Fraser formed Sharks a year later, he contacted Spedding again and, this time, they agreed to work together.
 Fraser had already recruited his friend Marty Simon, so auditions were held for a singer to complete the line-up.
 Robert Palmer and Leo Sayer were turned down in favour of an unknown 21-year-old from Yorkshire, Steve Parsons, also known as Snips, originally spotted by Island A&R man Muff Winwood.
 Snips had previously fronted a Hull-based band called Nothingeverhappens.
 Parsons "played one song of his, "Snakes and Swallowtails" and he was in", Spedding later told Melody Maker.